dustywhite7/Econ8320/SlidesCode/11 - Dashboards.md

   ]
 ```

-Our Data and Layout look just like Plotly here!
+Our data object is structured just like Plotly

 ---